Dina-CM/Performance-modeling-of-Bifacial-PV-Power-Plants-in-a-Nordic-Climate/README.md

 # Performance-modeling-of-Bifacial-PV-Power-Plants-in-a-Nordic-Climate
 This repository contains the most important scripts created as a part of the work performed for the master's thesis "Performance modeling of Bifacial PV Power Plants in a Nordic Climate" in Materials Chemistry and Energy Technology.
+The master's thesis marks the completion of a five-year Master of Science degree in Chemical Engineering and Biotechnology at the Norwegian University of Science and Technology (NTNU)